Latest

 3. Serve with your favorite dip or enjoy plain.

-- Pair celery with peanut butter for a satisfying snack.
+• Pair celery with peanut butter for a satisfying, protein-rich snack.

-- Store in the fridge for crunchier bites.
+• Store in the fridge submerged in cold water for maximum crunch.

 FAQs:

-- Can I eat celery leaves?
+• Can I eat celery leaves?
 Yes!
-The leaves are edible and nutritious.
+The leaves are fully edible and nutritious.

 Celery is about 95% water, so munching it hydrates your mouth and helps flush out bacteria.
 Perfect for fresh breath foods, the fibrous crunch acts like a natural toothbrush, while saliva gets a boost for fresher breath—keeping your smile ready for the moment.